matrix-org/matrix-spec-proposals/proposals/2730-verifiable-forwarded-events.md

 and normal top-level fields.
 To determine the content, the server has to inspect the content of the source event:

-If the source event was already forwarded from some other room, the `content` should simply be copied with no modifications.
+* If the source event was already forwarded from some other room, the `content` should simply be copied with no modifications.
 This means that an event forwarded many times will only remember the original source, not any hops it made on the way.

-If the source event was not a forward, but contains (invalid) data in the `m.forwarded` key, the request will be rejected with `M_NOT_FORWARDABLE` like other unforwardable events.
+* If the source event was not a forward, but contains (invalid) data in the `m.forwarded` key, the request will be rejected with `M_NOT_FORWARDABLE` like other unforwardable events.
 This limitation also can be used to intentionally mark messages as unforwardable (e.g. `"m.forwarded": {"allow": false}`).

-If the event does not contain `m.forwarded` at all, the server must generate a new one. `m.forwarded` is an object that contains all the top-level keys of the original event, except for `type`, `content` and `unsigned`.
+* If the source event does not contain `m.forwarded` at all, the server must generate a new one.
+After generating the object, it is placed in `content` of the new event along with everything from the `content` of the source event.

+`m.forwarded` is an object that contains all the top-level keys of the original event, except for `type`, `content` and `unsigned`.
 The following keys are therefore at least required:

 * `auth_events`